cyber-scribe/wordScrambleGame/README.md

 # Word Scramble Game
 Welcome to the Word Scramble Game repository!
 This project is a simple word game where players unscramble letters to form meaningful words.
-It's designed to be educational and fun game, suitable for players of all ages.
+It's designed to be educational and fun game.

 ## Features
 ##### Word Scrambling: Randomly generates scrambled words for players to solve.